asatarin/testing-distributed-systems/README.md

 * [MongoDB’s JavaScript Fuzzer: Creating Chaos (1/2)](https://engineering.mongodb.com/post/mongodbs-javascript-fuzzer-creating-chaos/)
 * [MongoDB’s JavaScript Fuzzer: Harnessing the Havoc (2/2)](https://engineering.mongodb.com/post/mongodbs-javascript-fuzzer-harnessing-havoc/)
 * [Fixing a MongoDB Replication Protocol Bug with TLA+](https://youtu.be/x9zSynTfLDE) by William Schultz — how MongoDB uses [formal verification](#formal-methods) with TLA+ to check correctness of their replication protocol.
 Describes how replication bugs could have been found with help of formal model.
+* [Change Point Detection in Software Performance Testing](https://arxiv.org/abs/2003.00584) — paper on how MongoDB team automatically detects performance degradations in the presence of noise in continuous integration runs.
+The paper was presented at [ICPE 2020](https://youtu.be/rSBgcMFPkHU)

 See also [formal methods](#formal-methods) section.